Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Main Idea of Compressed Sensing using Sparse-Graph Codes

-To help illustrate our decoding algorithm, we assume that there exists an ``oracle'' that informs the decoder exactly which check nodes are {\it single-tons}.
+To help illustrate our decoding algorithm, we assume that there exists an ``oracle'' that informs the decoder exactly which right nodes are {\it single-tons}.
 More importantly, the oracle further provides the index-value pair for that single-ton.
-In this example, the oracle informs the decoder that check nodes labeled $3$, $4$ and $6$ are single-tons with index-value pairs $(10, x[10])$, $(3,x[3])$ and $(1,x[1])$ respectively.
-Then the decoder can subtract their contributions from other check nodes, forming new single-tons.
-Therefore generally speaking, with the oracle information, the peeling decoder repeats the following steps similar to \cite{richardson2001capacity,finiasz2012private}: \begin{itemize} \item[\bf Step (1)] select all the edges in the bipartite graph with right degree $1$ (identify single-ton bins); \item[\bf Step (2)] remove (peel off) these edges as well as the corresponding pair of variable and check nodes connected to these edges. \item[\bf Step (3)] remove (peel off) all other edges connected to the variable nodes that have been removed in {\bf Step (2)}. \item[\bf Step (4)] subtract the contributions of the variable nodes from check nodes whose edges have been removed in {\bf Step (3)}. \end{itemize} Finally, decoding is successful if all the edges are removed from the graph.
+In this example, the oracle informs the decoder that right nodes labeled $3$, $4$ and $6$ are single-tons with index-value pairs $(10, x[10])$, $(3,x[3])$ and $(1,x[1])$ respectively.
+Then the decoder can subtract their contributions from other right nodes, forming new single-tons.
+Therefore generally speaking, with the oracle information, the peeling decoder repeats the following steps similar to \cite{richardson2001capacity,finiasz2012private}: \begin{itemize} \item[\bf Step (1)] select all the edges in the bipartite graph with right degree $1$ (identify single-ton bins); \item[\bf Step (2)] remove (peel off) these edges and the corresponding pair of variable and right nodes on these edges. \item[\bf Step (3)] remove (peel off) all other edges connected to the left nodes that have been removed in {\bf Step (2)}. \item[\bf Step (4)] subtract the contributions of the left nodes from right nodes removed in {\bf Step (3)}. \end{itemize} Finally, decoding is successful if all the edges are removed from the graph.